How to Make Money on Medium: An In-Depth Guide for Beginners

 What Is Medium?

 Medium is a strong publishing platform that has thrived at a time when many other writer-generated sites have struggled.
 Especially ones with a wide range of topics and interests.

 Featuring massive traffic, a pay wall that Medium writers have the option of putting content behind (or they can make it freely accessible 100% of the time), and a strong push on revenue through membership, the Medium publication is very unique and has created a remarkable online reach.
 And they pay their writers!

 In addition to the main site, Medium also has “Publications.”
 These are online “shared spaces” under the Medium brand that act as online magazines run by Medium itself.
 Medium publications are topic-based and open to many writers.

 They do a good job covering all of this in their blogging guide found here.

 This umbrella of publishing and the massive number of paid subscribers buying into the value that Medium offers helps them to make a really unique online space.
-One where the writers who contribute have opportunities not only for attention and traffic but also can make money on Medium.
+One where the writers who contribute have opportunities not only for attention and traffic but can also earn money on Medium.

-Many writers have done very well doing just that!
+Many Medium writers have done very well doing just that!

 How Writing on Medium Works